s183922/ReinforcementLearningProject/README.md

 Cartpolebalancing.py (from week 5 edited to our experiment) is the file in which the experiments have been conducted. get_values.py, load_trajectories.py and results.py are all for evaluating the experiments. test_experiments.py is a short script for rendering a trajectory from the folder "Trajectories".

+The folder 'utils' include helper scripts from the course excercises.